Goal-guided Generative Prompt Injection Attack on Large Language Models: Appendix

-\ssn{Solution of Problem (\ref{eqn:opt-problem})} Below we first give the form of the solution in a two-dimensional space to explain the problem (\ref{eqn:opt-problem}) more intuitively, and then we will give the solution to the problem in the general case.
+\ssn{Solution of Problem (\ref{eqn:opt-problem}) in Two Dimensional Space} Below we first give the solution form in a two-dimensional space to explain the problem (\ref{eqn:opt-problem}) more intuitively, and then we will give the solution to the problem in the general case.

 For the convenience of discussion, let $\Sigma$ be a diagonal matrix \eqn{}{ \Sigma = \bmtx{ \sigma_1^2 & \\ & \sigma_2^2 } } so the constraint $(x - z)^T \Sigma^{-1}(x - z) = 1$ becomes an elliptic equation $G(z_1,z_2) = 0$ such as \eqn{}{ G(z_1,z_2) = \frac{(z_1 - x_1)^2}{\sigma_1^2} + \frac{(z_2 - x_2)^2}{\sigma_2^2} - 1 = 0. }